BEinCPPS/idas-opcua-agent/README.md

 10. Look at the on-screen log for any problems, and enjoy yourself ;-)
 11. The agent will terminate itself when done

+*: You can find [here](http://node-opcua.github.io/) the NodeOPCUA SDK distribution.